- Forever chemicals are a group of chemicals that don’t easily break down

 Are forever chemicals bad for the environment?

-Forever chemicals are bad for the environment, particularly when it comes to wildlife.
-They can have harmful effects on the health of animals, just as they do in humans.
+Forever chemicals can have harmful effects on the health of animals, just as they do in humans.

 This can lead to species decline, and reduce biodiversity over time.
 This is particularly concerning when it comes to endangered species, which are already vulnerable.

-Studies have shown that forever chemicals cause fertility issues, kidney problems, and cancer in lab animals.
+Studies have shown that these chemicals cause fertility issues, kidney problems, and cancer in lab animals.
 It’s reasonable to assume these negative health effects can also occur in wild animals.

-This is concerning, considering forever chemicals have polluted much of the environment.
+This is concerning, considering these chemicals have polluted much of the environment.

 According to the NGO Wildlife and Countryside, 77% of rivers in the UK would fail the European Union’s new standards regarding safe levels of certain forever chemicals.